Ahmetlrd/ahmetcavusoglu/README.md

 - **Hypothesis Testing:**

-  Null Hypothesis (H₀): There is no significant difference in ferry traffic between central locations along the Bosphorus (Beşiktaş, Kadıköy, Eminönü, etc.) and other ferry piers.
+  Null Hypothesis (H₀): There is no significant difference in ferry traffic between central locations along the Bosphorus (Beşiktaş, Kadıköy, Eminönü, etc.) and other seaports.

-  Alternative Hypothesis (H₁): Central locations along the Bosphorus (Beşiktaş, Kadıköy, Eminönü, etc.) have significantly higher ferry traffic than other ferry piers.
+  Alternative Hypothesis (H₁): Central locations along the Bosphorus (Beşiktaş, Kadıköy, Eminönü, etc.) have significantly higher ferry traffic than other seaports.
 - **Analysis:** Total passenger numbers for each pier will be calculated, and the top and bottom piers will be listed.
 - **Visualization:** A map of the piers will be created, highlighting the busiest locations using a heatmap.